 “I’ll get to the point.”

 Atriya leaned forward, resting both forearms atop his thighs.
-“The Eye of Scylish.
-It’s an existential gateway.
+“The Eye of Scylish is an existential gateway.
 Due to its transitive nature, it’s ability to transport you is inextricably linked to your—”

 Holly impatiently cycled a hand by her ear.
 “I’m not here for a fucking philosophy class.”

-Atriya’s eyes turned unmistakably sad.
 “Very well.”
-He rose to his feet.
+Atriya rose from his chair.
 “Don’t look at me,” he warned.
 “Not unless you want to be completely unraveled.”

-Holly scoffed, but once again, a shiver of fear ran through the depths of her psyche.
+Holly scoffed, but a shiver of fear ran through the depths of her psyche.

 “Stop,” she hissed, squinching her eyes tightly shut.
 She covered them both with the flats of her palms, but it didn’t help.
 “Stop,” she commanded.
 And then, in a piteous wail: “PLEASE FUCKING STOP I CAN’T TAKE ANYM—”